On homeomorphism groups of non-compact surfaces, endowed with the Whitney topology: Recognizing topological groups homeomorphic to

 The following theorem proved in \cite{BMRSY} will be our main instrument in the proof of Theorem~\ref{H0}.

-\begin{theorem} A non-metrizable topological group $G$ is homeomorphic to the space $\IR^\infty\times l_2$ if $G$ carries the strong topology with respect to a tower of subgroups $(G_n)_{n\in\w}$ such that each group $G_n$ is homeomorphic to $l_2$ and is locally topologically complemented in $G_{n+1}$. \end{theorem}
+\begin{theorem} A non-metrizable topological group $G$ is homeomorphic to the space $\IR^\infty\times l_2$ if $G$ carries the strong topology with respect to a tower of subgroups $(G_n)_{n\in\w}$ such that each group $G_n$ is homeomorphic to $l_2$, is locally topologically complemented in $G_{n+1}$, and each $Z$-point of the quotient space $G_{n+1}/G_n$ is a strong $Z$-point. \end{theorem}